tru-ID/sim-card-auth-ios/Tutorial README.md

     endpoint.makeRequest(urlRequest: urlRequest, handler: handler) }
 ```

-Very similar to the first method you defined, with only a few differences.
-Note, that you are calling the endpoint with a extra  `checkId` parameter, and this time it is a GET call.
+This is very similar to the first method you defined, with a few differences.
+Note, that you are calling the endpoint with a extra `checkId` parameter, and this time it is a `GET` call.
 This method will get the results of the check performed.

 Now, let's chain the method in our `Subscriber` protocol implementation.

 ```swift
 public func check(phoneNumber: String, handler: @escaping (Result<SubscriberCheck, NetworkError>) -> Void) {

     createSubscriberCheck(phoneNumber: phoneNumber) { (createResult) in